 As an attorney committed to protecting the rights of all his clients, Michael will personally handle every aspect of your case, making sure to do all that he can to get the charges reduced or completely dismissed.
 Contact (610) 436-1410 to schedule a free consultation if you were arrested or charged in the surrounding cities of Southeastern Pennsylvania.

 The state of Pennsylvania has very specific guidelines on what constitutes a prohibited weapon.
 Being caught with a prohibited weapon without the proper authority can bring with it severe penalties in the form of both fines and jail time if convicted.

 With specific guidelines also come specific exceptions.
-Pennsylvania Statutes have detailed way in which an individual could keep from being charged, making a strong defense strategy vital in a situation such as this
+Pennsylvania Statutes have a detailed way in which an individual could keep from being charged, making a strong defense strategy vital in a situation such as this.

 Pa.
 Cons.
 Stat. §908 states that a person will be charged with a misdemeanor of the first degree if, except as authorized by law, he or she makes repairs, sells, or otherwise deals in, uses, or possesses any offensive weapon.